 - Members must not be on residential or conduct probation at the time of application, nor should they have any outstanding conduct sanctions.

-- Each Theme House will establish an ongoing relationship with a St. Norbert College faculty or staff member who will act as an adviser for the group, and should be included in planning service activities or projects.
-The adviser should have a connection to the group’s theme in some way (i.e. A group focused on community service should have an adviser who is a staff member of the Sturzl Center.
-A group focused on an academic major should have an adviser who is a faculty member in that major).
+- Each theme house will establish an ongoing relationship with a St. Norbert College faculty or staff member who will act as an advisor for the group, and should be included in planning service activities or projects.
+The advisor should have a connection to the group’s theme in some way (i.e. A group focused on community service should have an advisor who is a staff member of the Sturzl Center.
+A group focused on an academic major should have an advisor who is a faculty member in that major).
 The advisor should meet and interact with the group at least once per month throughout the academic year.